How to Volunteer in Guatemala Affordably and Impactfully

 In addition, working in a hostel in this manner provides contacts all across the country, including participants, even organizers, of aid organizations ranging from eco-friendly construction to turtle conservation.
 It allows a would-be volunteer to survey the possibilities without spending a fortune on food and shelter.
 Perhaps the best options are those hostels and guesthouses that involve themselves directly in the process — and they are everywhere.

 Antigua, Guatemala: Earth Lodge and Las Manos de Christine

-Antigua once was the political capital of Central America, but after suffering massive destruction from earthquakes, the former powerhouse has given way to Guatemala City and settled for being a top tourist/ex-pat hub.
+Antigua once was the political capital of Central America.
+Still, after suffering massive destruction from earthquakes, the former powerhouse has given way to Guatemala City and settled for being a top tourist/ex-pat hub.
 Still very pastel and colonial in appearance, with cobbled streets and a beautiful square, Antigua is set in a valley surrounded by three volcanoes, offers endless ruins to visit, and is known for being one of the safest spots in Guatemala.

 which had teamed up with Earth Lodge to start a joint project in El Hato.
-Now, in its third year, the English classes are still going strong.
+Now in its third year, the English classes are still going strong.
 Classes have even expanded to include a new pre-school.
 Nearly every Earth Lodge volunteer manages to involve themselves in the school somehow.
 The initial project has undergone an astonishing evolution.

 Lago Atitlan: La Iguana Perdida and Los Amigos de Santa Cruz

-Located between Panajachel, where most of Atitlan's tourist shuttles arrive and depart, and the aforementioned San Marcos, is a village called Santa Cruz, where a cool hostel, La Iguana Perdida, has been operating for over twenty years.
-"The Iguana," however, is not simply a hostel but has been instrumental in aiding the village in the mountains above it, as well as a driving force in the effort to keep the lake clean.
-The hostel is always looking for volunteers to aid in the cleaning.
+San Marcos is between Panajachel, where most of Atitlan's tourist shuttles arrive and depart.
+The San Marcos is a village called Santa Cruz, where an excellent hostel, La Iguana Perdida, has been operating for over twenty years.
+"The Iguana," however, is not simply a hostel.
+It has aided the village in the mountains above it and is a driving force to keep the lake clean.
+The hostel is always looking for volunteers to assist in the cleaning.
 The hostel also promotes recycled plastic bottle construction to build more sanitary sewage systems around the lake.
 In recent years, the Iguana's affiliated dive shop has also helped with algae problems caused by lake pollution.
 The owners offer great help in getting involved.

-Rio Dulce: Hotel Backpackers and Casa Guatemala Orphanage
+Rio Dulce: Hotel Backpackers and Casa Guatemala

 Locals paddling a boat on the Rio Dolce.